 If God chose specific people, then Christ did not die to make salvation merely possible for everyone.
 He died to make it certain for the elect.
 "I lay down my life for the sheep" (John 10:15) — not for a hypothetical group that might or might not respond, but for His sheep, known by name.

 This is sometimes called definite atonement.
 Christ's death actually accomplishes what it intends.
-It doesn't just open a door — it drags the dead through it into life.
+It doesn't just open a door — it carries the dead through it into life.
 Every person for whom Christ died will be saved.
 The cross does not fail.

 4. The Spirit Brings Them Home